snozbot/fungus/Docs/command_ref/scripting_commands.md

-Target Component Text | System.String | Display name of the target component Target Method | System.String | Name of target method to invoke on the target component Target Method Text | System.String | Display name of target method to invoke on the target component Method Parameters | Fungus.InvokeMethodParameter[] | List of parameters to pass to the invoked method Save Return Value | System.Boolean | If true, store the return value in a flowchart variable of the same type.
+Target Component Text | System.String | Display name of the target component Target Method | System.String | Name of target method to invoke on the target component Target Method Text | System.String | Display name of target method to invoke on the target component Method Parameters | Fungus.Commands.InvokeMethodParameter[] | List of parameters to pass to the invoked method Save Return Value | System.Boolean | If true, store the return value in a flowchart variable of the same type.
-Return Value Variable Key | System.String | Name of Fungus variable to store the return value in Return Value Type | System.String | The type of the return value Show Inherited | System.Boolean | If true, list all inherited methods for the component Call Mode | Fungus.Call+CallMode | The coroutine call behavior for methods that return IEnumerator
+Return Value Variable Key | System.String | Name of Fungus variable to store the return value in Return Value Type | System.String | The type of the return value Show Inherited | System.Boolean | If true, list all inherited methods for the component Call Mode | Fungus.Commands.CallMode | The coroutine call behavior for methods that return IEnumerator

 ## Open URL
 Opens the specified URL in the browser.

 Property | Type | Description
  --- | --- | ---
-Url | Fungus.StringData | URL to open in the browser
+Url | Fungus.Variables.StringData | URL to open in the browser

 ## Set Active
 Sets a game object in the scene to be active / inactive.

 Property | Type | Description
  --- | --- | ---
-_target Game Object | Fungus.GameObjectData | Reference to game object to enable / disable
+_target Game Object | Fungus.Variables.GameObjectData | Reference to game object to enable / disable
-Active State | Fungus.BooleanData | Set to true to enable the game object
+Active State | Fungus.Variables.BooleanData | Set to true to enable the game object

 ## Spawn Object
 Spawns a new object based on a reference to a scene or prefab game object.

 Property | Type | Description
  --- | --- | ---
-_source Object | Fungus.GameObjectData | Game object to copy when spawning.
+_source Object | Fungus.Variables.GameObjectData | Game object to copy when spawning.
 Can be a scene object or a prefab.
-_parent Transform | Fungus.TransformData | Transform to use for position of newly spawned object.
+_parent Transform | Fungus.Variables.TransformData | Transform to use for position of newly spawned object.
-_spawn Position | Fungus.Vector3Data | Local position of newly spawned object.
+_spawn Position | Fungus.Variables.Vector3Data | Local position of newly spawned object.
-_spawn Rotation | Fungus.Vector3Data | Local rotation of newly spawned object.
+_spawn Rotation | Fungus.Variables.Vector3Data | Local rotation of newly spawned object.